 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in the Education and Inspections Act 2006.
 Teachers in our school do not physically chastise children.
-Staff only intervene physically to restrain children or to prevent injury to another person, or if a child is in danger of hurting him/herself.
+Staff only intervene physically to support children or to prevent injury to another person, or if a child is in danger of hurting him/herself.
 The actions that we take are in line with government guidelines on the restraint of children.
-Staff receive training in the correct use of restraint.
-This training is updated at the required interval.